 Complete August Browne Filmography

-1933 – Dzieje grzechu (The Story of sin) Player in a casino
+1933 – Dzieje grzechu (The Story of sin).
+Non-speaking role as player in a casino.

-1936 – Papa się żeni (Papa is getting married) Banjo player and dancer in non-speaking role
+1936 – Papa się żeni (Papa is getting married).
+Non-speaking role as a banjo player and dancer.

-1953 – Żołnierz zwycięstwa (Soldier of Freedom) Soldier in non-speaking role
+1953 – Żołnierz zwycięstwa (Soldier of Freedom).
+Non-speaking role as a soldier.

 Emigration to Great Britain